 With nearly 94 million people in the US with cholesterol levels exceeding 200 milligrams/deciliter (mg/dL) which approximates nearly 40% of all-American adults, it’s no wonder why elevated cholesterol levels often plays a role in why someone might have their life insurance application denied.

-This stat may be shocking; what’s even more shocking when you think about it is that these stats only represent those who “know” they have high cholesterol.
-Because let’s face it, there are a lot of people out there that don’t routinely see their primary care physician which means that the first time they discover that they have high cholesterol may very we be when the actually apply for a life insurance policy!
+This statistic may be shocking; but what’s even more shocking is when you think about it, is that these stats only represent those who “know” they have high cholesterol.
+Because let’s face it, there are a lot of people out there that don’t routinely see their primary care physician which means that the first time they discover that they have high cholesterol may very well be when the apply for a life insurance policy!

 The good news is…